arinbose/python/README.md

 # python
 Basic Python Learning-  python_learning.ipynb file contains

-1.Debugging Python - Levels of python
+1.Debugging Python - Levels of python debugger.

 2.Python Collection - a.List b.Set c.Dictionery d.Tuples
                       Operations on python collection as well as basic features and difference with each other